psychopy/workshops/source/translators/workOnTranslations.rst

 - In contrast to the ``.po`` file, the ``.mo`` file has the following characteristics:

-  - It can only be compiled through *Poedit*
+  - You can only compile it through *Poedit* (or with some command-line tools, which we won't cover)
   - You can't edit it directly yourself (it looks like uninterpretable gibberish to humans)
   - It is the file actually *used* by the |PsychoPy| app during operation

-.. note:: Technically, you could also use the ``msgfmt`` command the Python implementation of *gettext*.
-I don't know how to set this up though.

 Translation note 1a: Leave certain technical terms alone
 ----------------------------------------------------------